-Council, Committees and Boards
+Council, committees and boards

 These meetings involve debating and approving proposals, as well as decision-making.
 Councillors receive a basic allowance for their position, and may also receive special responsibility allowances in respect of any special roles they have within the council, such as the Chair of a Council Committee.
-The

 All information regarding councillor allowances paid can be found on the

 MPs and MEPswho represent the Leeds area in Parliament and at a European level.